microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-post-categorytemplate.md

 ---
-title: "Create departmentTemplate"
+title: "Create categoryTemplate"
-description: "Create a new microsoft.graph.security.departmentTemplate object."
+description: "Create a new microsoft.graph.security.categoryTemplate object."
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "security"
 doc_type: apiPageType
 ---

-# Create departmentTemplate
+# Create categoryTemplate
 Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a new [microsoft.graph.security.departmentTemplate](../resources/security-fileplandescriptor-departmenttemplate.md) object.
+Create a new [microsoft.graph.security.categoryTemplate](../resources/security-categorytemplate.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).